2017 Venezuelan regional elections: Election day

-Although the Venezuelan Electoral Observatory declared that "there are incidents but these are more isolated than generalized", it reported several irregularities, including reports of absence of witnesses in voting centers, that the CNE web portal still had outdated data on the relocation of polling stations, that Carlos Ocariz, candidate for the Miranda state, postponed his right to vote because he was attacked, and that a polling stating located in Palo Verde, Caracas, asked voters to pass by a "red point" of the United Socialist Party (PSUV) to verify their information after voting.
+Although the Venezuelan Electoral Observatory declared that "there are incidents but these are more isolated than generalized", it still reported several irregularities, including reports of absence of witnesses in voting centers, that the CNE web portal still had outdated data on the relocation of polling stations, that Carlos Ocariz, candidate for the Miranda state, postponed his right to vote because he was attacked, and that a polling stating located in Palo Verde, Caracas, asked voters to pass by a "red point" of the United Socialist Party (PSUV) to verify their information after voting.

 During the elections there was refusal by the Plan República and board members for media to cover the process.
 In the Fermín Toro school of Valencia one of the electoral witnesses denounced that their credential was taken away by an official after taking photos of the center.
 Until the dawn, the System of Public Media transmitted electoral propaganda of the pro-government candidates, violating the electoral norm.
-In Los Teques several electoral boards opened late and with accidental members (voters waiting in line and board witnesses).
+In Los Teques, several electoral boards opened late and with accidental members (voters waiting in line and board witnesses).

 Daniel Ascanio, president of the Federation of Student Centers of the Simón Bolívar University, declared that government supporters took control of the largest polling stating in Guarenas to prevent voters to cast their ballot.
 Despite that at 10:00am VST the MUD registered more than 620 irregular incidents, the opposition coalition assured that the complaints still represented a low percentage and they were being dealt with regionally to solve the problems.
-Minister of Defense Padrino López reported the commission of 26 alleged electoral crimes, and Foro Penal reported 15 related arrests, including one for taking a picture of the electoral ballot, among which most of the detainees were released.
+Minister of Defense Padrino López reported the commission of 26 alleged electoral crimes, while Foro Penal reported 15 related arrests, including one for taking a picture of the electoral ballot.
+Most of the detainees were released.

 Election ink was not used like in previous elections.
 In several polling stations, power outages and failing voter machines led to longer than expected wait times for voters.
 Pro-government colectivos were seen riding motorcycles near voting centers in some cities; Eduardo Vale, a MUD councilor of Maracaibo, denounced that with Molotov cocktails were thrown at one center.
 Journalists were reportedly assaulted in Trujillo and Zulia.